ACCESS-NRI/access-om3-configs/documentation/docs/pages/Experiments.md

 ## Community run sensitivity tests

-The following are additional sensitivity-test experiments contributed and run by community members, exploring specific parameter choices rather than serving as control experiments.
-We don't yet track the same level of detail for these runs (base configuration, model build, run length, ESM datastore path), but evaluation figures are available for each.
+The following are additional sensitivity-test experiments, exploring specific parameter choices rather than serving as control experiments.
+As these experiments are for specific interests, we don't track the same level of detail for these runs (base configuration, model build etc), but evaluation figures are available where practical.

 |Experiment | Evaluation |
 |----|----|